TIBHannover/lc-open-refine/files/draft-instructor-notes.md

 Publisher > Text Facet
 Why does MDPI AG appear twice, looks the same?
-Edit cells->Common transforms->Trim leading and trailing whitespace That is a transformation to start!
+Edit cells -> Common transforms -> Trim leading and trailing whitespace That is a transformation to start!

 ## Write Transformations